8ix/neurodiverse-claude-skills/README.md

 ## What This Is

-A growing collection of custom Claude skills built around four neurodivergent profiles: dyslexia, ADHD, autism, and dyspraxia.
+A growing collection of custom Claude skills built around the friction points I encounter day to day — things like processing messy voice-to-text input, breaking down tasks, translating communication, or reducing cognitive load.

 These were built by a neurodivergent engineering manager for personal use — not by a clinician or researcher.
 They are shared openly in case they are useful to others.
 They are not a substitute for professional support.

-Each skill targets a specific friction point — things like processing messy voice-to-text input, breaking down tasks, translating communication, or reducing cognitive load — rather than being tied to a single diagnosis.
-Many of the challenges these skills address overlap across multiple profiles.
+The skills are designed around specific friction points rather than diagnostic labels.
+If a skill solves a problem you recognise, it is probably useful to you regardless of how your brain is wired.

 ## Who These Are For